MA Architecture and Urbanism

-The Manchester School of Architecture (MSA) studios are located in Manchester Metropolitan University's School of Art building - the Benzie Building.
+The Manchester School of Architecture studios are in the Manchester Metropolitan University's School of Art building - the Benzie Building.

 Our studios are equipped with PC workstations with industry standard computer-aided design, visualisation, image editing, and print and web design software.
 They also have standard and large format printing facilities and Wi-Fi.
 In addition, you will have access to specialist Apple Mac-based video editing, scanning and digital design resources.